Renée E. D’Aoust

 Body of a Dancer, published by Etruscan Press, is a memoir of interlacing essays that explores the brutal and passionate world of modern dance in New York City.
 Martha Graham changed the course of dance and established it as an American art form, but in America, there is one role for every four hundred trained dancers.
 We find muscle and desire -- day jobs and defeat.
 Body of a Dancer interweaves dance history with the stories of contemporary dancers to explore the ties that bind us to creative pursuits.

-Purchase Body of a Dancer from Etruscan Press or from your local independent bookseller.
-It is also available from Amazon and Barnes & Noble.
+Purchase Body of a Dancer directly from your local independent bookseller.

-Thank you for your support of indie presses and your local community bookseller!
+Thank you for your support of indie presses!

 “A powerful story of art and passion....”